Chapter 7 Bankruptcy Income Limits: Do You Qualify for Debt Relief?

 • High mortgage or car payments

-• Special education expenses for children
+• Large family size or special education expenses for children

 Non-Consumer Debt Cases